-Looking for the right business process management software (BPM software) can be a confusing and time-consuming process.
+Whether it’s free BPM software or a subscribed plan, looking for the right software can be a confusing and time-consuming process.

-It takes time to differentiate between cheap versus expensive, how many features the product has versus how many you need, whether or not you need additional expertise to even use the product, and so on.
+It takes time to differentiate between cheap versus expensive.
+How many features does the product have, and how many do you need?
+Do you need additional expertise to even use the product?
+And so on.

 What is a BPM software?